1. Home

 How do I get the best travel insurance for trekking or hiking?

-• Check equipment cover limits: If you're bringing expensive equipment, ensure your policy offers adequate cover in case of loss, theft or damage.
+• Check cover limits: If you're bringing expensive equipment, ensure your policy offers adequate cover in case of loss, theft or damage.

-• Ensure appropriate medical cover: Make sure the policy provides sufficient medical cover for the country you're travelling to.
+• Ensure there's appropriate medical cover: Make sure the policy provides sufficient medical cover for the country you're travelling to.
 Especially if you're heading somewhere remote or high-altitude.

 What our travel insurance expert says